-To become a registrar you must first apply to Domain Name Commission Ltd (DNC) to become an Authorised Registrar.
+Before connecting to the .nz Registry you must first apply to the Domain Name Commission Ltd (DNC) to become an Authorised Registrar.
 DNC is responsible for authorising entities to become .nz registrars.

 Further information on the application process can be obtained by visiting the DNC website: F.A.Q. for Registrars.

-When the Domain Name Commission Ltd has approved a Registrar Authorisation application they will notify us and the registrar may then apply using the form CON1 for access to the SRS system.
+When the Domain Name Commission Ltd has approved a Registrar Authorisation application they will notify us and the registrar may then apply for connection.
+Please see the next section below.

 Form CON1 requires: